 Highlight Your Teaching Skills in Your Middle School Social Studies Teacher Resume

 In addition to including keywords in the introduction of your resume, you should also use some throughout the rest of your resume, especially in your professional experience section.
-Your resume should showcase your skills and talents in helping students to learn and retain social studies subject matter.
+Your resume should showcase your skills and talents in helping students learn and retain social studies subject matter.